AutiHero: Engaging Parents in Creating Personalized, Multi-path Social Narratives for Autistic Children: Related Work

 Autistic children often struggle with social interactions due to differences in processing communication and interpreting social cues~\cite{jellema2009involuntary, forby2023reading}.
-Their literal style of thinking~\cite{happe1997central, jolliffe1999test} can make it hard for them to understand facial expressions, gestures, tone, or unwritten rules~\cite{frith2003autism}.
-To address these challenges, various intervention strategies have been developed to support their understanding of social cues.
+Their literal style of thinking~\cite{happe1997central, jolliffe1999test} can make it hard for them to understand facial expressions, gestures, tone, or unwritten rules~\cite{frith2003autism}, motivating a range of intervention strategies.

-One example is social narratives, which depict desirable behaviors through stories and help autistic children respond appropriately in various social situations.
+One common approach is social narratives, which depict desirable behaviors through stories and help autistic children respond appropriately in social situations.
 These include Social Stories~\cite{gray1993social}, power cards~\cite{gagnon2001power}, Comic Strip Conversations~\cite{gray1994comic}, and cartooning~\cite{coogle2018social}.
-Social Stories is a well-established method that focuses on clarifying what happens, what behavior people expect, and why, by presenting everyday situations in a narrative form.
-Power cards employ brief visual prompts connected to a child's special interests (\eg{} superheroes or admired real people) to illustrate desirable behaviors in a highly engaging and personalized format.
-Comic Strip Conversations utilize visual dialogues between two or more individuals, represented through eight symbolic cues for fundamental conversational skills, along with the use of specific colors.
-Another widely used method is video modeling~\cite{delano2007video}, which presents video demonstrations of target behaviors---such as greeting a peer or raising a hand---so that children can learn by repeatedly observing these behaviors in action.
+Social Stories describe everyday situations in narratives to clarify what happens, what behavior is expected, and why~\cite{gray1993social}.
+Power cards employ visual prompts linked to a child's special interests to illustrate desirable behaviors in an engaging format.
+Another widely used method is video modeling~\cite{delano2007video}, which presents video demonstrations of target behaviors---\eg{}, greeting a peer---so that children can learn by repeatedly watching these behaviors in action.

-Despite clinical evidence (\eg{},~\cite{o2015relative, gandhi2024comparative, charlop2000comparison, thiemann2001social, brownell2002musically}) on the effectiveness of these methods, parents and experts still face barriers in practicing them.
-For instance, crafting compelling social narratives, even if in text only, is not straightforward and in case for Social Stories, it is required to comply with ten strict rules on content and format~\cite{gray1993social}.
-While video modeling is known to be more effective than others~\cite{o2015relative, gandhi2024comparative, charlop2000comparison}, it requires video production skills and resources.
+Despite clinical evidence (\eg{},~\cite{o2015relative, gandhi2024comparative, charlop2000comparison, thiemann2001social, brownell2002musically}) on their effectiveness, practical barriers remain.
+Crafting compelling social narratives, even in text-only form, is not straightforward.
+For example, Social Stories impose ten strict rules~\cite{gray1993social} on content and format that can be difficult for less experienced individuals to follow.
+While video modeling is known to be more effective~\cite{o2015relative, gandhi2024comparative, charlop2000comparison}, it requires video production skills and efforts.
+This poses barriers when parents apply these approaches at home.